- New Student Orientation

 Latin American Studies Program

-Please advise first-year students with an interest in Latin American Studies (LAS) to consider the following steps:
+First-year students with an interest in Latin American Studies (LAS) should do the following:

-1) Send a brief email to LAS Director Ernesto Capello (firstname.lastname@example.org), communicating your interest in Latin American Studies.
+- Send a brief email to LAS Director Ernesto Capello at firstname.lastname@example.org, communicating your interest in Latin American Studies.
 This will allow you to be informed about opportunities to meet Latin American Studies students and attend LAS events.

-2) If not already enrolled in a Latin American Studies First-Year Course (several are being offered in Fall 2014), register for a 100- or 200-level Latin American Studies course.
+- If not already enrolled in a Latin American Studies First-Year Course (one is being offered in Fall 2015), register for a 100- or 200-level Latin American Studies course.

 Legal Studies Program

-Incoming students interested in the Legal Studies concentration may register for Soci 190: Criminal Behavior/Social Control or the following first-year courses Phil 121: Ethics or Poli 316: Information Policy, Politics, and Law.
+Incoming students interested in the Legal Studies concentration may register for Phil 121: Ethics, Poli 206: U.S. Constitutional Law and Thought, Soci 220: Affirmative Action Policy or Soci 190: Criminal Behavior/Social Control (a first-year course).

 If you are interested in languages – whether as productions of the human mind, or as vehicles for culture – you might consider majoring in linguistics.
-Linguistics 100 (Introduction to Linguistics) and Linguistics 104 (Sounds of Language) are accessible to students with no formal background in the field; they are required of all majors.
-The linguistics major also requires three years of a foreign language (one year beyond the college requirement).
+Linguistics 100 (Introduction to Linguistics), Linguistics 206 (Endangered and Minority Languages) and Linguistics 104 (Sounds of Language) are accessible to students with no formal background in the field.

 Mathematics, Statistics, and Computer Science